FrancescoCoding/easyGPT/npm_module/README.md

-# easyGPT: a gpt-3.5-turbo (ChatGPT model) API wrapper 🤖
+# easyGPT: a gpt-3.5-turbo (ChatGPT) API wrapper 🤖

+## Check out the original repository for more examples: [easyGPT Repository on GitHub](https://github.com/FrancescoCoding/easyGPT)

+# Documentation
 This quick guide provides step-by-step instructions for using the easygpt wrapper that sends requests to the ChatGPT API and returns you a response.

 For more information about how the API works and fine-tuning for specific cases, please refer to [OpenAI&#39;s official documentation](https://platform.openai.com/docs/introduction)